olitheolix/azrael/doc/tutorials.rst

 Object With Boosters
 ====================

-This is similar to the previous example, but this time the template will gain a `Booster` to move and control it.
+This is similar to the previous example except that we will no add a booster.
+The sole purpose of having a booster is to exert force onto the object which, in turn, allows us to control that object.

-A booster in Azrael is merely a fixed point on the object at which you can apply a force.
-The direction of the force matches the orientation of the booster.
-That orientation must be specified when the booster is defined in the template.
-However, the boosters move and rotate with the object.
+A booster in Azrael is an abstract concept.
+It does not have any geometry attached to it but specifies the position on (or in) the object at which you want to apply a force during the scene.
+Furthermore, it has a direction that specifies the force direction.

-For this example we add a single bootster to the template, create one instance of that template, and apply random force values.
-The net effect is a cube that will move somewhat erratically, but only along the *x*-axis since this is how the booster is oriented.
+In the next example we add one bootster to the template, spawn one object, and apply a random force value every second.
+The net effect is a somewhat erratically moving cube.
+Note that it will only move along the *x*-axis since this is the booster direction.

 .. literalinclude:: tutorials/tut_4_2.py
    :language: python